What could be a better substitute for Tuna Salad that’s healthier, tastier, and loaded with protein? Avocado Tuna Salad without a doubt!

-The creamy texture of the avocado is a perfect substitute to mayonnaise, and, as obvious as this may sound, a much healthier one.
+The creamy texture of the avocado is a perfect substitute for mayonnaise, and, as obvious as this may sound, a much healthier one.

 When it comes to making an Avocado Tuna salad, the choice of your base ingredients is crucial.
 In this case, it’s tuna and avocado.

 So, what Kind of Tuna is Best for Tuna Salad?